Jackscalibur/Jackscalibur/README.md

 - ⚡ Fun fact: ...
 -->

-- I'm currently learning more about Bash, AWS, Docker, and CI/CD pipelines.
+- I'm currently learning more about Networking, C, and Assembly language.
-- I'm wanting to learn more about Terraform, CloudFormation, and other IaC languages and tooling.
+- I'm wanting to learn more about Reverse Engineering, Web Security, and DevSecOps.
 - Reach me via my [email](jackson.taylor.cowdrey@gmail.com), and/or check out my [LinkedIn](https://www.linkedin.com/in/jackson-cowdrey/) profile!

 ___